Dog Skin Allergies:

 • Dog food allergies.
 This is easier to cure than environmental allergies because you can eliminate the offender.
 The tricky part is to isolate which food is causing the allergic reactions.
 This can take a lot of time and patience.
 You have to try one food at a time to determine if it's what's causing the reaction and then try another food until you find the culprit.

 • Environmental (contact) allergies (Atopic dermatitis or Inhaled Dermatitis).
 The most common problems are pollen, ragweed, dust mites, feathers, mold, animal dander, grass, trees, and plants.
-Unfortunately this is the type of skin allergy that my dog Luc has.
+Unfortunately this is the type of skin allergy that my dog Luc had.
 It is impossible to eliminate these allergens so it's important to treat the symptoms instead of the cause.

 • Other Inhalant allergies.
 Pollen, cigarette smoke, air fresheners, smog, chemicals in cleaning products, or other airborne pollutants are to blame for these dog skin allergies.